-There are no operational Bitcoin ETFs—securities commissions have blocked proposals for them.
-Before we explore what options remain, let’s first understand why Bitcoin ETFs have been blocked and describe their short, tortuous history.
+As of February 2022, there are many operational Bitcoin ETFs available on the stock market.
+Before we explain which Bitcoin ETFs are available, let’s first understand why Bitcoin ETFs have been blocked (many new Bitcoin ETFs are still being blocked) and describe their short, tortuous history.

 Most of the drama takes place in the USA, where the US Securities and Exchange Commission acts as a gatekeeper over the industry.
 The edicts of the SEC have rippled out across the world.

-The SEC blocked the proposal on the grounds that the Bitcoin market is easily manipulated and its cryptocurrency exchanges unregulated.
-(The twins had tried to argue the opposite.
-“The arguments submitted in support of this claim are incomplete and inconsistent, and are unsupported or contradicted by data,” retorted the SEC in its judgment).
+Cameron and Tyler Winklevoss, the twin Bitcoin billionaires who alleged that Mark Zuckerberg stole the idea for Facebook from them, first filed a proposal for a Bitcoin ETF with the SEC in 2013.
+The SEC blocked the proposal on the grounds that the Bitcoin market is easily manipulated and its cryptocurrency exchanges are unregulated.
+(The twins argued the opposite.
+“The arguments submitted in support of this claim are incomplete and inconsistent, and are unsupported or contradicted by data,” retorted the SEC in its judgement).

 Even a Bitcoin ETF that only tracked prices from regulated and reputable cryptocurrency exchanges wouldn’t work, it said, since unregulated trading on other exchanges could flip the price of Bitcoin.

 The SEC has rejected over a dozen proposals for Bitcoin ETFs since then.